ahampriyanshu/blog-v1/_posts/2022-01-31-more-than-an-artist-faiz-ahmad-faiz.md

 ---
-title: "More than a communist: Faiz Ahmad Faiz"
+title: "More than an artist: Faiz Ahmad Faiz"
 author: Priyanshu Tiwari
-excerpt: "More than a communist: Faiz Ahmad Faiz"
+excerpt: "More than an artist: Faiz Ahmad Faiz"
 categories:
   - Political
 tags: